modal-labs/modal-examples/internal/readme.md

 ## `Internal/`

-This is internal repository and documentation management code.
+This folder contains internal repository and documentation management code.
 It does not contain examples.

 ### Continuous Integration and Continuous Deployment